Skip to article frontmatterSkip to article content

 Repo structure

-So, this is not imposed by the framework but we usually find a repo structure like this:
+Before we dig in, this is not imposed by the framework, but we usually find a repo structure like this:

 ./